chipsalliance/f4pga/source/toolchain-desc/design-flow.rst

 provide similar functionality, they can be implemented in a different way.
 In order to be able to match all that variety of possible situations, the creation of the final bitstream is divided into few steps.
-SymbiFlow uses different programs to create the bitstream and is responsible for their proper integration.
+F4PGA uses different programs to create the bitstream and is responsible for their proper integration.
 The procedure of converting Verilog file into the bitstream is described in the next sections.

 .. figure:: ../_static/images/toolchain-flow.svg
     :align: center

-    Symbiflow Toolchain design flow
+    F4PGA Toolchain design flow

 Synthesis
 ---------